blnknlights/blnknlights.github.io/htb/machines/snoopy/snoopy.md

 ## Exploiting Bind DNS

 Because we have the hmac sha, we can authenticate to the DNS server to make DNS record changes.
-And we have access to the password reset page in the mattermost instance, which sends password reset erequests to users emails, so, we can highjack the mail server address, and reset people's passwords
+And we have access to the password reset page in the mattermost instance, which sends password reset requests to users emails, so, we can highjack the mail server address, and reset people's passwords
 ```bash
 cat commands
 server 10.10.11.212 53